Virtual Photons Shed Light on the Early Temperature of Dense QCD Matter

-The integration in Eq.~\eqref{eq:yield} is performed over a (3+1)-dimensional fluid dynamical evolution~\cite{dileptoncode,iebe}, with four-volume element $\dd^4 X{\,=\,}\tau \dd \tau \, \dd \eta_s \, \dd^2 \bm x_\perp$ where $\tau$ is the longitudinal proper time and $\eta_s$ is the spacetime rapidity, specifically calibrated to reproduce the {\em hadronic} data measured at the energies discussed in this paper~\cite{Du:2023gnv,dileptonPRC} \footnote{The dilepton emission rates used here are not corrected for viscous effects; doing so for the LPM contribution is involved \cite{Hauksson:2017udm}, but this is left for future work.}.
+The integration in Eq.~\eqref{eq:yield} is performed over a (3+1)-dimensional fluid dynamical evolution~\cite{dileptoncode,iebe}, with four-volume element $\dd^4 X = \tau \dd \tau \, \dd \eta_s \, \dd^2 \bm x_\perp$ where $\tau$ is the longitudinal proper time and $\eta_s$ is the spacetime rapidity, specifically calibrated to reproduce the {\em hadronic} data measured at the energies discussed in this paper~\cite{Du:2023gnv,Churchill:2023vpt}.
+The hydrodynamical framework includes both shear viscosity and baryon diffusion, but bulk viscosity is neglected and the dilepton emission rates themselves are not corrected for viscous effects~\footnote{ Doing so for the LPM contribution is challenging~\cite{Hauksson:2017udm}, and left for potential future work. }.
 We integrate $k_\perp$ over a range sufficient for comparison with the acceptance-corrected excess spectra measured by the STAR Collaboration~\cite{STAR:2013pwb,STAR2015,STAR:2015zal,STAR:2023wta}.
 Since this study focuses on thermal dileptons originating from the QGP, we specifically consider fluid cells with temperatures exceeding the freeze-out line as established in Ref.~\cite{Cleymans:2005xv}.
 This demarcation closely aligns with the chemical freeze-out line determined by the STAR Collaboration~\cite{STAR:2017sal}, and we attribute the thermal dileptons emitted from the fluid cells below this line to contributions from hadronic matter.
 In Fig.~\ref{fig:dilepton_yields}, one can see that the calculated thermal signal is in fact in quantitative agreement with measurements performed by the STAR Collaboration~\cite{STAR:2013pwb,STAR2015,STAR:2015zal,STAR:2023wta}, once the background contributions~\footnote{Those are labeled ``cocktail'' by the experimental collaboration.
 They are lepton pairs coming from the Drell-Yan process, from semi-leptonic decays of open flavor mesons, and from radiative decays of final-state hadrons.} have been subtracted.
-While $\muB$ increases at lower beam energies, the corresponding dependence in the emission rate leaves little imprint of this on the dilepton spectra themselves because a majority of the QGP fluid satisfies $\muB/T\lsim3$ within $|\eta_s|{\,<\,}1$ even at a beam energy of $7.7$~GeV.
+While $\muB$ increases at lower beam energies, the corresponding dependence in the emission rate leaves little imprint of this on the dilepton spectra themselves because a majority of the QGP fluid satisfies $\muB/T\lsim~3$ within $|\eta_s|<1$ even at a beam energy of $7.7$~GeV.